Inter-American Court finds Guatemala responsible for 1989 forced disappearances of indigenous rights defenders News

 The judgment comes as human rights defenders in Guatemala continue to face serious risks.
 According to Human Rights Watch, attacks against defenders increased significantly in 2022, with the Unit for the Protection of Human Rights Defenders of Guatemala (UDEFEGUA) documenting 3,574 instances of aggression—the highest recorded in 22 years.
 Amnesty International reported that between January and November 2023, UDEFEGUA registered 5,965 attacks against human rights defenders, including threats, killings, harassment and arbitrary detentions.

 Human rights group FOCUS Observatory on Public Policies noted that Guatemala has failed to comply with the Inter-American Court’s 2014 order in the case Human Rights Defender et al v.
 Guatemala, which required the state to implement a public policy for the protection of human rights defenders.
-All government action toward compliance stopped in 2020 under former President Alejandro Giammattei’s administration.
+All government action toward compliance stopped in 2020 under then-president Alejandro Giammattei’s administration.
 While the new government of Bernardo Arévalo has promised to launch such a public policy process in 2024, civil society organizations continue to face severe restrictions according to CIVICUS Monitor, a global research collaboration that rates civic space worldwide, which currently classifies Guatemala as a country where civic freedoms are “repressed.”